8890q/patches/README.md

 Simplest way to apply patches is to clone this repo to ~/patches copy apply.sh script to root of your android source dir and run apply.sh

+you can use revert.sh script to build for 8895 devices after compiling 8890 builds which require extra patches, this will only leave system/security patch applied